Your first meeting with a financial advisor

 Once your advisor has a clear understanding of your financial life, they can help you create a plan to achieve your goals.

-If the advisor doesn’t feel like a good fit, that’s okay.
+After your first planning meeting, if you feel the relationship isn't the right fit, that’s okay.
 There are approximately 10,000 Ameriprise financial advisors1, including one that matches your needs and personality.